Ten Tips for a Great Looking Body at Any Age

 1) Nourish Your Skin From Within

 To stay smooth and maintain a healthy glow, your skin needs plenty of good fats.
-Monounsaturated and polyunsaturated fats contain the essential fatty acids (omega-3s and omega-6s) needed to build skin cells and other cells.
+Monounsaturated and polyunsaturated fats contain the essential fatty acids (omega-3s and omega-6s, which it should be noted can be found in greater quantities in grass fed products) needed to build skin cells and other cells.
 Get these skin-nourishing fats by eating more vegetable oils like olive and peanut oil, cold-water fish like salmon and herring, avocados, and poultry.
 Your heart will thank you, too.
 Following a diet rich in healthy fats cuts your risk of cardiovascular disease.
 To learn more read the art of skin care.

 2) Reign in the Refined Carbs

 If you like sodas then take control of what goes into them by purchasing a soda stream – this way you are fully in charge of the creation process.
-Check out Groom+Style’s review of the best soda streams.
+Check out Groom+Style’s review of the:

-If you like the crunch of deep fried food, consider the benefits of an air fryer.
-A top quality air fryer will turn out crunchy fries and chicken with 90% less fat.
+If you like the crunch of deep fried food, consider the benefits of an air fryer – they can turn out crunchy fries and chicken with 90% less fat.

 3) Muscle in